PM-Auth2-Gateway/iOS-SDK/README.md

 ## Details

-This implementation uses <ASWebAuthenticationSession> to securely show a web view pointing to the
+This implementation uses <span style="color:orange;">Word up</span> to securely show a web view pointing to the